Environmental Stress Testing and Reliability Engineering: A Comprehensive Approach

 Dr. Julio Pulido

-Dr. Julio Pulido is a VP of Global Quality and Reliability Engineering at Phononic.
+Dr. Julio Pulido is a reliability consultant.
+Previously he was a VP of Global Quality and Reliability Engineering at Phononic.
 He drives Design for Reliability's capability development and Quality Assurance at Phononic.
 He holds BS from the Federal University of Bahia, Brazil, MSc from the Federal University of Rio Grande do Sul, Brazil, PhD from the Federal University of Rio de Janeiro, Brazil, PhD Research at Duke University, MBA from Xavier University, and an MSc in Technology from Chicago University.
 His specialty is structural analysis, vibration, and Structural Reliability design, and accelerated testing techniques.
 He has published over 80 works at different peer-reviewed international symposiums.

 Date and Registration Information